Unidata/git-recipes/cookbook.md

 #### ignore

 The .gitignore files instructs git to ignore certain types of files, for example, ~ emacs files.
-Here is an example of a .gitignore file
+Here is an example of a .gitignore file which lives at the top of the git repository

 		#java specific
 		*.class